kolja/zap/README.md

 Options:
   -T, --template <TEMPLATE_NAME>  Optional template name to pre-populate the file.
                                   Templates are sourced from ~/.config/zap/<template_name>.
+  -C, --context <CONTEXT>         Optional context to use when rendering the template.
+                                  should contain key-value pairs in the format `foo=bar,baz=qux`.
-  -C, --context <CONTEXT>         Optional context to use when rendering the template -o, --open                      Open the file with your $EDITOR -h, --help                      Print help
+  -o, --open                      Open the file with your $EDITOR -a                              only update the access time -m                              only update the modification time -c, --no-create                 Don't create the file if it doesn't exist -h, --help                      Print help
   -V, --version                   Print version
 ```